🇨🇦

 Very Common

-Caesar · Canada's national cocktail; Clamato is essentially unknown outside Canada
+Caesar · Canada's national cocktail; Clamato is effectively unknown outside Canada

-The Caesar — Canada's most popular cocktail — is built on Clamato, a blend of tomato juice and clam broth, making it non-vegan despite its appearance as a vegetable-based drink.
-International visitors often assume it is a variation of a Bloody Mary; it is not interchangeable.
+The Caesar, Canada's most popular cocktail, is built on Clamato, a blend of tomato juice and clam broth, making it non-vegan despite its appearance as a vegetable-based drink that international visitors commonly mistake for a Bloody Mary.
 Clamato is also sold as a standalone juice and appears in some savoury marinades, sauces, and ready-meal glazes.
 If a bar menu lists a Caesar, it contains clam.
 A plant-based substitute is not standard unless explicitly offered.
-Because Clamato is essentially unknown outside Canada, international vegans have no prior warning to look for it.
+Because Clamato is unknown outside Canada, international vegans have no prior warning to look for it, which makes it one of the most reliably silent traps in the country.

 Lard in Butter Tarts & Pastry